Aakashnath645/Swift/README.md

 - **Frontend**: React, TypeScript, Tailwind CSS
 - **AI & Services**: Google Gemini API
-- **Platform**: A responsive web application designed for a native mobile experience.
+- **Platform**: A fully responsive web application providing a native-like experience on mobile and a tailored multi-column interface for larger screens.